hindu-comm/mail_stream_advaita-l/2017/08/UNCHECKED_Re_dRShTi-/175__Praveen_R._Bhat.md

 > Luminous and Eternally Blissful Brahman.
 >

-​Thanks for that wonderful verse with commentary.
-I looked up the following verses to this, which elaborate the puruShabheda/ adhikAribheda and then refutes even that by ​saying that there is threefold bheda only in one adhikAri, which is pointed by the atha-shabda of athAto brahmajijnAsa!
+Thanks for that wonderful verse with commentary.
+I looked up the following verses to this, which elaborate the puruShabheda/ adhikAribheda and then refutes even that by saying that there is threefold bheda only in one adhikAri, which is pointed by the atha-shabda of athAto brahmajijnAsa!
 It all settles very well for EJV.

-​gurupAdukAbhyAm
+gurupAdukAbhyAm
 ,
 --Praveen R. Bhat
 /* येनेदं सर्वं विजानाति, तं केन विजानीयात्। Through what should one know